 If a tag in an music file is absent or the artist/album fields are empty, the utility can add/rewrite id3v1/v2 tags to make up for that.
-When it is unable to deduce the missing info automatically, you may enter artist/album/year either by hand or with the help of the integrated Discogs.com search.
-For the latter, push the corresponding button: Artist/Album/Year fields will be used as the search keywords.
+When it is unable to deduce the missing info automatically, you may enter artist/album/year either by hand or with help of the integrated Discogs.com search.
+For the latter, click the corresponding button: Artist/Album/Year fields will be used as the search keywords.
 To restore original field values after changing them, use the Revert button.

 Also, there is a special button in the discrepancies processing dialog meant for handling 'personal' compilations (folders containing various tracks from various albums).
 It is designed to allow easy access to such compilations on tag-only mediaplayers.
-If pressed, the button schedules special tag rewrites for every track in a folder: the Artist field would be left original, Album written as the current folder name for unified access on a player, while Trackname set according to the %Artist% - %Tracktitle% pattern.
+If pressed, the button schedules special tag rewrites for every track in a folder: the Artist field would be left original, Album written as the current folder name for unified access on a player, while Trackname set using the %Artist% - %Tracktitle% pattern.
 Note that if you use iPod/iPhone, Set iTunes "Part of a compilation" flag option should be on for the compilations to be accessible as single entities on your device.
 In addition, you can sort the tracks in your personal compilations by name/filename/artist/randomly using the namesake setting in the options dialog.
 After uploading, taghycardia-prepared compilations would be accessible as one-piece albums in My Music/Compilations area of your iOS device.

 In addition, with "Auto skip official compilations" enabled (in the Settings dialog), the program is capable to detect "official" compilations - folders with tracks having uniform Album name, but differing Artist names.

 The processing is defined by the program's settings.
 If folder renaming is enabled, taghycardia will check whether the compilations folder names adhere to the "%Artist% - %Album% (%Year%)" fixed pattern, where %Artist% is defined in the Settings/Official Compilations dialog (usually, "Various", "VA" or whatever you prefer).
 If a folder has been wrongly detected as a compilation, the NOT compilation button could be pressed to call up the discrepancies correction dialog for the folder.
-If, however, folder renaming is disabled, then the folders deemed as compilations would be simply skipped.
-Later, if needed, you can either correct them manually or rescan again with autoskipping disabled.
+If, however, folder renaming is disabled, the folders deemed as compilations would be simply skipped.
+Later, if needed, you can either fix them manually or rescan again with autoskipping disabled.